 The ingredients that should be in your prenatal vitamins may change according to your specific needs.

 However, there are a few nutrients that you may want to consider having in a prenatal vitamin for vegans:

 - Vitamin D

 Is an Over-The-Counter Prenatal the Same as a Prescription Prenatal?

 Many people tend to think prenatal prescription products are of a higher quality as compared to over-the-counter options.
 This isn't always accurate though.

 You don't need a prescription to gain access to high-quality prenatal vitamins, as many of them are over-the-counter.

 You may also find that your insurance covers prescribed prenatal vitamins.
 Otherwise, you can find affordable prenatal options at your grocery store.

-I would consider Mama Bird AM PM Prenatal Multivitamin as one of the best vegan prenatal vitamins.
+In my opinion, I would consider Future Kind Prenatal Vitamin as one of the best vegan prenatal vitamins out there.

 Not only does it have ingredients that are vegan and cruelty-free, but they also provide benefits to both you and your baby.